SSubhnil/RacingCARLA/README.md

 ## Post-setup Instructions (CARLA from source):
 Currently the simulation is coded on `Town07` map.
 By default the Unreal Editor loads `Town03`.
 Close the Unreal Editor, and exit the Epic Games Launcher.
 Go to [Carla-master folder] -> Unreal -> CarlaUE4 -> Config.
 Open `DefaultEngine.ini` with Notepad.
 Change `Town03` to `Town07` for all assignments.
 The Unreal Editor will now load the project with `Town07`.
 This can also be done from within Unreal Editor by accessing Settings -> Maps and Modes.

+I need a team for the projects, so don't hesitate to get in touch via e-mail in bio.